oplS17projects/Sheet-Music-Editor/MATTHEW_DIBELLO.md

   (list time-sig tempo staves))
 ```

 This allows for the simple creation of a score given the correct parameters.
+Other constructors exist for other musical "atoms".

 ## Procedural Abstraction (Selectors)

 Quite a number of procedures were created us to easily access certain information about the global object or other "atoms" of our musical data.
-These belong to the core module, and were co-written by Doug and I.
+These belong to the __Core__ module, and were co-written by Doug and me.

-Just like there were contructors (as described in the above section), there are also selectors which accessed parts of the object created by the constructor.
+Just like there were contructors (as described in the above section), there are also selectors which access parts of the object created by the constructor.
 Here's an example of a contructor and its selectors:

 ```
 (define (make-score time-sig tempo staves)